Algonquin Canoe Trip

 10:00 Started on Cache lake.
 This one is truly an access point and

-else.
-Almost no wind, a few nice clouds covering the sun now and again.
+nothing else.
+Almost no wind, a few nice clouds covering the sun now

 On the way from Cache lake to Canoe lake there are lots of cottages,

-nice.
+quite nice.
 A few photos from there follow.
-The first is a campsite on
+The first is a campsite

-Tanamakoon Lake, the rest are somewhere in between access point 8 and
+on Tanamakoon Lake, the rest are somewhere in between access point 8

-it means, but just so you know how small it is.
-It's very hard to see
+what it means, but just so you know how small it is.
+It's very hard

-from a distance, except from certain angles when the sunlight is
+to see from a distance, except from certain angles when the sunlight

-having to carry both a backpack and a canoe, but not overwhelmingly
+easy, having to carry both a backpack and a canoe, but not

-hard.
-On a short one I tried to carry the canoe and backpack
+overwhelmingly hard.
+On a short one I tried to carry the canoe and

-separately, but I found it takes 3 times as much time, and is at least
+backpack separately, but I found it takes 3 times as much time, and

-twice harder - doing twice the distance with half the load is much
+is at least twice harder - doing twice the distance with half the

-worse than doing the distance once with double the load.
-There are
+load is much worse than doing the distance once with double the

-hills, but not the type you need to be a mountain goat to climb.
+load.
+There are hills, but not the type you need to be a mountain

-middle of Tanamakoon Lake (11:00), it was really bad.
-I just pushed
+the middle of Tanamakoon Lake (11:00), it was really bad.
+I just

 14:00 Then I got to Smoke lake.
 This is a big one, and if you don't